rochards/learning-cs/operating-systems/README.md

 - IPC info;
 - Semaphores, mutexes, messages.

+To replicate a process, the kernel provides a system call called **fork**:
+- The OS creates an exact copy of the calling process (the parent);
+- The child process must have a new Virtual Memory, but OS uses *Copy on Write (CoW)*, so pages can be shared unless a write operation occurs.

 To track PCBs, the kernel has a **Process Table**: a mapping table from PID to PCB.
 The Kernel Process Table in memory:
 <div align="center">
   <img src="images/process-management-kernel-process-table.svg" alt="The Kernel Process Table">